vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vc_windows.md

 If you installed vSphere Integrated Containers 1.4.3 or later, by default the plug-ins are installed automatically.
 If you deselected the option to install the plug-ins when you deployed the vSphere Integrated Containers appliance, or if you installed a version of vSphere Integrated Containers that pre-dates 1.4.3, you must install the plug-ins manually.

-To install the vSphere Client plug-ins for vSphere Integrated Containers manually, you log in to the Windows system on which vCenter Server runs and run a script.
+To manually install the vSphere Client plug-ins for vSphere Integrated Containers manually, you log in to the Windows system on which vCenter Server runs and run a script.
 The script registers an extension with vCenter Server, and instructs vCenter Server to download the plug-in files from the file server in the vSphere Integrated Containers appliance.

 The installer installs a basic plug-in for the Flex-based vSphere Web Client on vCenter Server 6.0, 6.5, or 6.7 and a plug-in with more complete functionality for the HTML5 vSphere Client on vCenter Server 6.5 and 6.7.